jamezrin/mosmqtt_wakeonlan/README.md

 # mosmqtt_wakeonlan

-An app for your esp8266 to wake your computer remotely and cheap
+This app for esp8266 sends wake on lan packets remotely, through MQTT.
+The esp8266 is an IoT device that's both reliable and inexpensive.

-This app is meant to be flashed to an esp8266, it will probably work on other devices but that hasn't been tested.
+It might work on other devices that share the SDK, but that has not been yet tested.

 You can find an esp8266 for around 4\$ in AliExpress or a bit more in Amazon.

-## Building and Flashing
+## Requirements

 To flash this app you'll need: